Diegogagan2587/A-Dedo/Readme.md

 - a linux terminal or similar
 - node.js
-- MongoDB installed and running or a MongoDB running in cloud.
+- MongoDB installed and running or a MongoDB running in cloud so you can get the URL that allows the connection.

 <!--
 Example command: